ABOUT ME

 AV1

-The AV1 is developed by AOM (Alliance for Open Media) that was first released on March 28th, 2018.
-The codec is also used on YouTube and another codec for the WebM container.
+The AV1 is a video codec developed by the Alliance for Open Media (AOM for short), which was first released on March 28, 2018.
+The codec is heavily used by YouTube and Netflix and is one of the codecs for the WebM video container.

-For the AV1, there's three software encoder, I used two for this comparison: libaom-av1 and libsvtav1. libaom-av1 is the best quality software encoder, but its drawback is the poor performance, since the encoder focuses on quality.
-That's why Intel and Netflix cooperated and created the libsvtav1 encoder library. libsvtav1 focuses on performance, sacrificing quality for real-time application.
+The AV1 has three software encoders, of which I used two for the examples: libaom-av1 and libsvtav1.
+The libaom-av1 is the best quality software encoder, but its drawback is the poor performance, as the encoder prioritizes quality.
+Therefore, Intel and Netflix together created the libsvtav1 encoder library.
+The SVT-AV1 sacrifices quality for performance, making it suitable for real-time usage.

 1 Mbps